7sunarni/blog/posts/hpa_with_nginx_ingress_controller_requests_rate metrics.md

 ## Step by step with self-checking

 ### 1. Ingress-Nginx Controller
-Ingress-Nginx Controller have two version, which matained by [nginx team](https://github.com/nginxinc/kubernetes-ingress) and [K8s team](https://github.com/kubernetes/ingress-nginx), here we use [K8s team](https://github.com/kubernetes/ingress-nginx)
+Ingress-Nginx Controller have two versions, which matained by [nginx team](https://github.com/nginxinc/kubernetes-ingress) and [K8s team](https://github.com/kubernetes/ingress-nginx), here we use [K8s team](https://github.com/kubernetes/ingress-nginx)
 - Follow the [offical document](https://kubernetes.github.io/ingress-nginx/deploy/), install the Ingress-Nginx Controller and make sure ingress-nginx pod running.
-Notice here you need to enable metrics collect, if you install it with helm, [set this)[https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#prometheus-metrics], and after you enable the metrics collcate, you can find args in pod spec.
+Notice here you need to enable metrics collect, if you install it with helm, [set this](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx#prometheus-metrics), and after you enable the metrics collcate, you can find args in pod spec.
 ```yaml
 # ingress-nginx pod spec
 ...